Thank you for Subscribing to CIO Applications Weekly Brief

-Joshua Mabry Expert in Advanced Analytics practice
+Joshua Mabry Expert in Advanced Analytics practice and Fernando Beserra, Specialist in Advanced Analytics practice Bain & Company

 To achieve a high level of accuracy, analysts train intricate black box models on large data sets that capture complex underlying relationships.
 The unfortunate trade-off traditionally has come in model interpretability, but concerns about bias, safety and auditability have sparked a cascade of research in this area.
 Recently, robust model interpretation methodologies, such as SHAP (Shapley additive explanation) and LIME (local interpretable model-agnostic explanations), have gained adoption in data science circles and have been incorporated into most commonly used software.
 One selling point is the ability to explain decisions at the level of a single prediction.
 This has been a massive advance for imbuing trust into predictive analytics applications and creating explanations that fit with human intuition.